vanderoest/vanderoest.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Things you didn't know and was afraid to ask
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Arjan van der Oest and in my daily job I work as a mobile telecom specialist.
+I live with my partner Willem in Almere, The Netherlands and have to lovely Burmese cats: Jip and Floor.
+We are both comitted vegetarians and drive electric vehicles.
+Some brief must-knows:

-- I rock a great mustache
+- I make great fresh vegetarian lasagna
-- I'm extremely loyal to my family
+- I like to nerd around with my Home Automation

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.